Race Gurram (soundtrack): Development

-S. Thaman composed the Music and Background Score for this film which marks his first collaboration with Allu Arjun and second collaboration with Surender Reddy.
-In August 2013, the songs were praised by Allu Arjun which he termed as "original" in contrary to the criticism that Thaman always copies the Tunes from his old films.
-In November 2013, Thaman tweeted that all the songs are composed and the Audio can be launched at any time.
+In August 2013, the songs were praised by Allu Arjun which he termed as "original" in contrary to the criticism that Thaman always copies tunes from his old films.
+In November 2013, Thaman tweeted that all the songs are composed and that the audio can be launched at any time.

-In January 2014, it was reported that famous playback singer Usha Uthup sang a song in this film marking a sort of comeback to Telugu cinema.
-In mid February 2014, Thaman revealed that he scored a Dubstep song for the film which was titled Down Down Down Duppa.
-Days later, it was revealed that Shruti Haasan crooned for that song.
-On 27 February 2014 Thaman revealed the Track list of the film via Twitter.
+In early 2014, it was revealed that Shruti Haasan crooned for that song.

 According to the official track list, there were six songs in which Chandrabose, Rehman, Viswa penned each while Varikuppala Yadagiri, well known for his work in the Telugu films Erra Sainyam, Bachelors and Veera Telangana, made a sort of comeback penning the remaining three songs including the Title track of the film.
-The film also marked the Debut of Siddharth Mahadevan as a playback singer and Malaysian rapper Rabbit Mac in Telugu with the song Sweety, which is based on Matteo Becucci's "Amandoi".
+The film also marked the debut of Siddharth Mahadevan as a playback singer and Malaysian rapper Rabbit Mac in Telugu with the song "Sweety", which is based on Matteo Becucci's "Amandoi".

-In an interview to Deccan Chronicle, Dinesh Kanagaratnam spoke about the song Gala Gala sung by him which marked his first Telugu song as a singer instead of a rapper.
+In an interview to Deccan Chronicle, Dinesh Kanagaratnam spoke about the song "Gala Gala" sung by him which marked his first Telugu song as a singer instead of a rapper.
 He said "S. Thaman asked me to write the song in Tamil and record the dummy.
 He also made me sing in a total different vocal tone.
 A few days later we reproduced the entire vocal in Telugu.
 It took me three days to record.
 And the song sounds fantastic.
 I feel the song is simple and well balanced between western tones and the Indian tone."